-The following materials must be submitted to the Graduate Admissions Office:
+The following materials must be submitted to the Office of Admissons:

 - completed application-Apply online at www.augsburg.edu/mba/admissions/application.html

 - \$35 application fee

 - Two personal statements

-- Official undergraduate/graduate transcripts sent directly to the Augsburg Graduate Admissions Office
+- Official undergraduate/graduate transcripts sent directly to the Augsburg Office of Admissions

 - Current résumé of work history

 - Two confidential letters of recommendation

-- Official GMAT score report (school code 6014)-not required for certificate applicants
+- Official GMAT score report (school code 6014)-not required for certificate applicants Or completion of the Individual Learning Profile (ILP) For information about the ILP, contact the Graduate Admission Department

 International applicants must submit the required application materials listed above.
-Refer to the additional requirements outlined in Admission of International Students on page 16.
+Refer to the additional requirements outlined in Admission of International Students in the Graduate Admissions section.